Wool presents two facets: it can be a responsible choice or entail unethical practices, depending on its origin.

-Wool is not always a good idea, as 80% of the wool for fashion and interior comes from Australia.
-Here the wool is obtained anything but natural and friendly.
-The sheepherds are very large here; hundreds to thousands of sheep.
+Wool is not always a good idea, as 80% of the wool for fashion and interior comes from Australia, where large scale sheep farming prioritizes profit over animal welfare, anything except natural and friendly.
 The price of wool is low, the farmer only earns with high yields at low costs.
 It is impossible for the farmer to give the sheep enough personal attention, with all the consequences that this entails for the sheep.
 Money wins here instead of the welfare of the sheep.

 Death lambs and sheeps